iihihiuh/yongqin.github.io/_pages/cv.md

 Service and leadership
 ======
+* AE committee member for ASPLOS 2025
+* AE committee member for ISCA 2024
+* Student volunteer for ISCA 2023
 * Student volunteer for HPCA 2021
-* Student volunteer for ISCA 2023
-* AE committee member for ISCA 2024